 Hidden Bullish & Trade Hidden Bearish Divergence Trading

-Hidden divergence is used by traders as a possible sign for a trend continuation after the price has retraced.
-It is a trading signal that the original trend is resuming.
-This is best setup to trade because it's in same direction as that of the continuing market trend.
+Hidden divergence is used by traders as a possible sign for a market trend continuation after the price has retraced.
+It is a signal that the original trend is resuming.
+This is best set-up to trade because it's in same direction as that of the continuing market trend.

 Gold Hidden Bullish Divergence Pattern

 This setup occurs when trading price is forming a higher low (HL), but the oscillator (indicator) is displaying a lower low (LL).
-To remember them easily think of them as W-shapes on Chart patterns.
-It forms when there's a retracement in an upwards trend.
+To remember them easily think of them as W shapes on Charts.
+It forms when there's a retracement in an upward trend.

-The examples illustrated & explained below portrays an image of this trading formation, from the image the price made higher low (HL) but the indicator made a lower low (LL), this portrays that there was a diverging trade signal between the price & indicator.
-This signal portrays that soon the market up trend is going to resume.
-In other words it portrays this was just a retracement in an upwards trend.
+The examples illustrated and explained below portrays an screen shot of this trading formation, from the screen-shot the price made higher low (HL) but the technical indicator made a lower low (LL), this portrays that there was a diverging trade signal between the price & indicator.
+This signal illustrates that soon the market up trend is going to resume.
+In other words it portrays this was just a retracement in an upward trend.

 This confirms that a price retracement move is complete & illustrates underlying momentum of an upwards trend.